Indian River, Dominica - Things to Do in Indian River

 Indian River Boat Tour

-Booking Tip: Tours cost around $20-25 USD per person and operate daily from 8am to 4pm.
-Book directly with local operators at the river mouth for the best prices and most authentic experience.
-Early morning tours offer the best wildlife viewing opportunities.
+Booking Tip: Tours cost around $25-35 USD per person and last about 1.5-2 hours.
+Book directly with local operators at the river mouth near Portsmouth for the most authentic experience.
+Early morning (8-10 AM) or late afternoon tours offer the best wildlife viewing and lighting for photos.

 Getting There